Identifying Unknown Compounds | 25 Essential ways to Check Substances

 2. Conductivity

-3. Functional groups etc.
+3. Functional groups, etc.

 By analytical techniques like

-Spectroscopy methods of analysis
+1. Spectroscopy methods of analysis

-Chromatography method of analysis
+2. Chromatography method of analysis

-Lets us see them in detail
+Let’s see them in detail

-State: Materials are available in three states like the solid, liquid and gases.
+Materials are available in three states:

-Example: Hard solids can be mostly metals, while water and others solvents could be liquids.
+Hard solids can be mostly metals,

 Identifying Unknown Compounds